-The District Incident Commander is authorized and responsible for representing the District at unified field commands as may be established by the San Joaquin Operational Area as well as for representing the District at the San Joaquin Operational Area Management Committee.
+The District Incident Commander is authorized and responsible for representing the District at unified field commands as may be established by the SJOA as well as for representing the District at the SJOA Management Committee.
 He or she may speak for the District in matters pertaining to 1) the condition of District levees, 2) protective action decisions being made by public safety agencies, and 3) any requests to modify or conform District response that come out of the multi-agency coordination process.

-The District President will issue a Delegation of Authority letter (see Attachment 2) confirming and defining these specific authorities at the time of an emergency and formally identifying the District Incident Commander and Deputy Incident Commander upon reaching the trigger condition described in Section 2.2.3.
+The Board President or District Secretary will issue a Delegation of Authority letter (see Attachment 2) confirming and defining these specific authorities at the time of an emergency and formally identifying the District Incident Commander and Deputy Incident Commander upon reaching the trigger condition described in Section 2.2.3.